mrezabayat/head-first-design-patterns/chapter-01-strategy/README.md

 ## Overview

-In this chapter, we explore the Strategy Design Pattern.
-This pattern is used to define a family of algorithms, encapsulate each one, and make them interchangeable.
-The strategy pattern allows the algorithm to vary independently from clients that use it.

-## Strategy Pattern

-The Strategy Pattern is a behavioral design pattern that enables selecting an algorithm's behavior at runtime.
-It defines a set of algorithms, encapsulates each one, and makes them interchangeable.
-This pattern allows the client to choose which algorithm to use without altering the client code.
+The Strategy Pattern is one of the **behavioral** design patterns.
+It defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+This allows the algorithm to vary independently from the clients that use it.
+Essentially, it enables you to select algorithms at runtime.

 ## Key Components